SaumyaRanjan-Dev/SHELL-SCRIPT/SHELL-SCRIPT/Rough.md

 9. **Usage Notes:**
    - Treat your PAT like a password.
 Do not share it publicly or expose it in code repositories.
    - Revoke tokens you no longer need to maintain security.

+The command 'git push' is used to push a local repository to a remote repository on GitHub.
+Git is a distributed version control system that allows developers to collaborate on projects without having to rely on a central repository.